We may earn affiliate link compensation for products listed below.

 Fire-resistant safes like my smaller unit use special insulation materials between the steel walls that release moisture when heated.
 This steam helps keep the internal temperature below the point where paper or media would be damaged.
 The door seals expand when heated to keep smoke and water out.
 Water resistance comes from gaskets and seals around the door, though most safes aren’t designed for submersion – just protection from sprinkler systems or firefighting efforts.

-• Keep a physical key backup in a separate location — For electronic safes, most have a physical key override that you should store somewhere else entirely.
-I keep mine in a safety deposit box.
+• Keep a physical key backup in a separate location.
+For electronic safes, most have a physical key override that you should store somewhere else entirely.

 FAQs